 In compliance with Regulation 36(3) of the Listing Regulations brief resume of all theDirectors proposed to be appointed / re-appointed forms part of the notes and explanatorystatement to the Notice of the ensuing Annual General Meeting.

 10) Particulars of Employees and related disclosures

-The remuneration paid to your Directors is in accordance with the Nomination andRemuneration Policy formulated in accordance with Section 178 of the Companies Act 2013and Regulation 19 of the Listing Regulations.
+The remuneration paid to your Directors is in accordance with the Nomination andRemuneration Policy formulated in accordance with Section 178 of the Act and Regulation 19of the Listing Regulations.
 The salient aspects covered in the

-The information required under section 197 of the Companies Act 2013 read withCompanies (Appointment and Remuneration of Managerial Personnel) Rules 2014 (including any statutorymodification(s) or re-enactment(s) thereof for the time being in force) in respect ofDirectors/employees of the Company is set out in the Annexure A tothis report.
+The information required under section 197 of the Act read with Companies (Appointmentand Remuneration of Managerial Personnel) Rules 2014 (including any statutorymodification(s) or re-enactment(s) thereof for the time being in force) in respect ofDirectors/employees of the Company is set out in the Annexure A to thisreport.

-10) Declaration on Independent Directors
+11) Declaration by Independent Directors

-Pursuant to sub section (6) of Section 149 of the Companies Act 2013 and Regulation16(1)(b) of theListing Regulations all the Independent Directors of your Company have given declarationthat they have met the criteria of independence as required under the Act and theregulations.
+Pursuant to sub section (6) of Section 149 of the Act and Regulation 16(1)(b) of theListing Regulations all the Independent Directors of your Company have given declarationthat they have met the criteria of independence as required under the Act and theregulations.